What Is Microcopy? (And Why It Matters)

 “Submit.”

-A personalized button might say:
+A more intentional button might say:

 “Fill my mug.”

-Notice how the tone shifts?
+Notice the difference?

 The other creates a moment.